Witness the (job) fitness

 Googling this will quickly present you with a list of job ads at your nearest gym.
 But what we’re talking about is literally how fit your latest hire is for their new role.
 How confident are you that you get this right every time?
 Is it time to stop trusting your gut?

 Robert Half data suggests that 40% of you need just two weeks to spot a bad hire.
 Which makes us wonder – if it’s this obvious, what exactly is it we’re missing before we make that final call?

 To answer this question, it might help to look at two linked causes for bad hires, identified by Robert Half’s survey of hiring managers:

 - Candidates lying on CVs (37%)

 Both suggest that we’re relying on the wrong types of evidence when making hiring decisions.
 Not only can this cause stress and impact productivity, but it might soon see you re-running the long, expensive and painful recruitment marathon all over again.
 Unlikely to have been one of your 2020 resolutions.

 For us, the scourge of unreliable CVs and subsequent skills mismatches outlines the importance of establishing candidates’ real behaviour.
 Painting a clear picture is the holy grail of assessing job fitness.

-The easiest way to measure behaviour, and subsequent job fitness, is to use the Arctic Shores behaviour-based assessment.
+The easiest way to measure behaviour, and subsequent job fitness, is to use the Arctic Shores game-based assessment.
 We trace 34 distinct behavioural traits, matching them to the needs of both the role and your company’s culture.